-Welcome to Fiduciary Insights, the monthly newsletter that keeps you in touch with issues, trends, events, and insights of significance to individuals connected with the retirement plan industry.
+Welcome to Fiduciary Insights, our news page that keeps you in touch with issues, trends, events, and insights of significance to individuals connected with the retirement plan industry.
 The articles have been carefully selected from a variety of high quality sources.

 According to the Schroders 2021 Retirement Survey, 37% of DC plan participants said they are offered ESG-related investment options by their employer, while 40% said they did not know.
 Of those who were aware of their ESG options, 9 out of 10 said they invest in them.
 Further, of those who said their DC plan did not offer ESG investment options or did not know, 69% said they would or might increase their overall contribution rate if offered ESG options.
 Only 31% said they would not.
 Source: Fiduciarydecisions.com